WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

   <img src="https://i.imgur.com/Rx0YkPp.png" title="hover text">
 </p>

 In this brief guide, I will explain how to perform four modifications to the 'About This Mac' panel under Mac OS X 10.14 Mojave.
-You will learn how to replace the system logo, edit the "macOS Mojave" text, change the model displayed for your SMBIOS and rename your CPU.
+You will learn how to replace the system logo, edit the 'macOS Mojave' text, change the model displayed for your SMBIOS and rename your CPU.

 ## Prerequisites